15th Annual Oberon Poetry Prize

-A prize of $1,000 and publication in Oberon, a literary journal published by the Oberon Foundation, a nonprofit arts organization on Long Island, is given annually for an unpublished poem in any style.
+A prize of $1,000 and publication in Oberon, a literary journal published by the Oberon Foundation, a nonprofit arts organization on Long Island, is judged anonymously and is given for an unpublished poem in any style.

 Honorable mention(s) awarded at the judge’s discretion.

-Submit up to three poems with a non-refundable $18 entry fee postmarked by April 1, 2014.
+Submit up to three poems with a non-refundable $18 entry fee (includes a copy of Oberon) postmarked by April 3, 2017.

 You can pay using our PayPal link on the Online Submission page.